 - HMRC will supply grants for 80% of salaries up to £2500 per month.

-- This will be backdated to 1st March and open for 3 months initially.
+- This will be backdated to 1st March and has been extended to October 2020.

 - First grants will be paid within weeks, and hopes that the full scheme is up and going by the end of April.

 - If you're an employee and unable to work because you're ill you may be able to get Statutory Sick Pay.
 It is paid by your employer and can be paid for up to 28 weeks.

 - This payment will now be from Day 1 of someone being off work.

 - You can find out more by clicking here or call 08002321271 to see if you are entitled to any additional support.

 I have been laid off because of the Coronavirus, what can I do?

 - If you have lost your job due to the crisis, we’d advise you to call the Freephone Benefits Check: 0800 232 1271